nickdoinikov/Explore-US-Bikeshare-Data/README.md

 ## Software required / used
+* Atom
+* Anaconda
+* Git Bash
+* Microsoft Excel

 ## Credits
-Special thanks to the Udacity team of developers and mentors to guide students throughout SQL basics.
+Special thanks to the Udacity team of developers and mentors to guide students throughout Python basics.